roottsantiago/pyiaccess/README.md

-# sysi-access
+# Systems i Access (Sysi)
-Library for connecting to the IBM i Access Client system.
+It is a client library for access to IBM System i systems with ODBC and SSH.